 Changes in the new RRM compared to the current PHM were 1) fitting multiple genetic effects across the life of a cow, 2) animal model vs. sire-mgs model, 3) adjusting for milk production on herd level, and 4) fitting fixed effects differently.
-The RRM was a linear random regression animal model and survival per month was analysed:
+The RRM was a linear random regression animal model and survival per month was analysed.
+Fixed effects included herd-year-seasonlactation-stage with year-season of first calving, year-season-AFC-production-lactation-stage with production as within-herd production level, and herd size change; covariables were fitted for heterosis and recombination; the additive genetic effect for the animal was fitted as a random effect with a fifth order Legendre polynomial.
+Two models were used for RRM, with and without within-herd production level (RR-func and RR-true).

-$$\begin{split} Y{ijklmno} &= HYS_LS_i + YSAM_LS_j + HSC_k + het_l \\ &+ rec_m + \sum{q=0}^{5} animal{nq} \ leg{oq} \\ &+ rest{ijklmno} \end{split}$$ where

-- $Y{ijklmno}$: observation for survival in month o after first calving; mo 1 72; - HYS_LS_i: fixed effect for herd-year-season x lactation-stage i; year-season observation, lactation split in 1, 2, 3+, stage of lactation split in mo 1-2, 3-9, 10+ and dry period; - YSAM_LS_j: fixed effect for year-season x AFC x within-herd production level x lactationstage j; year-season of observation, AFC in months 21, 22, ..., 34, 35+, within-herd production level is defined per 3 years and is divided in 5 classes of 20% each for predicted or realised age-corrected 305-day yield of kg fat and protein; - HSC_k : fixed effect for herd size change k; HSC is calculated by comparing the number of cows present in a herd in a year with the number of cows in the same herd one year later.
-Seven classes are distinguished: shrinkage between 90 and 50%, shrinkage between 50 and 30%, shrinkage between 30 and 10%, neither shrinkage nor growth over 10%, growth between 10 and 30%, growth over 30%, and herds that were terminated (more than 90% shrinkage).

-het_l : covariable for heterosis l of animal n;

-- rec_m : covariable for recombination m of animal n; - leg{oq} : covariates of order q Legendre polynomial for month o; - animal{nq}: additive genetic random regression coefficient of animal n corresponding to polynomial q; - $rest{ijklmno}$: random residual effect of $Y{ijklmno}$.

 Within-herd production level was fitted to correct for culling due to low production, which is assumed to be the major source of voluntary culling yielding EBV for functional longevity, whereas not including within-herd production level yielded EBV for true longevity similar to the EBV from the PHM.
 For PHM, a piecewise Weibull PHM was used in the current genetic evaluation, as described in Van der Linde et al. (2004, 2007).
-The RRM yielded EBV per month; an overall EBV over 72 mo was constructed by calculating the area under the survival curve for an animal and the population mean, and subtracting both areas yields the overall EBV.
-Overall heritabilities for longevity were 0.12 for RRM, and 0.12 for PHM.
-Genetic standard deviations were 7.1 mo for RRM, and 9.0 mo for PHM.
+The RRM yielded EBV per month; an overall EBV over 72 mo was constructed by calculating the area under the survival curve for an animal and the population mean.
+The difference between these areas yields the overall EBV.
+Overall heritabilities for longevity were 0.12 for RR-func, 0.15 for RR-true, and 0.12 for PHM.
+Genetic standard deviations were 7.1 mo for RR-func, 7.6 mo for RR-true, and 9.0 mo for PHM.